angerenage/console/README.md

 1. **Interrupt Controller**:
    - Role: Monitors interrupt lines for signals and manages the dispatch of corresponding Interrupt Service Routines (ISRs).
+   - Features:
-   - Features: Equipped with memory-mapped registers dedicated to storing ISR pointers.
+        - Equipped with memory-mapped registers dedicated to storing ISR pointers.
+        - **Interrupt Status Register**: Provides information about which interrupt was triggered.
+When an interrupt is triggered, its respective bit is set.

 2. **ISR Pointers**: